Save the date! The next Food For Thought workshop will be on 22nd March at Exeter Golf & Country Club.

 Businesses with clear strategies to deliver more profit, not just more sales, are the ones who succeed and so that’s what we are seeking to deliver.

-You can read more about the topics that were discussed in the following posts: Fail to plan?
-Plan to fail, where there’s magic there’s margin and You don’t get anything for nothing, Get more bang from your marketing bucks!
+You can read more about the topics that were discussed in previous workshops in the following posts: The reality of retail, Fail to plan?
+Plan to fail, where there’s magic there’s margin and You don’t get anything for nothing, Get more bang from your marketing bucks!.